home-assistant/home-assistant.io/source/_components/switch.gc100.markdown

 {% configuration %}
 ports:
-  description: A list of module-address to name mappings in the format 'x:y': name, where x is module #, y is address.
+  description: "A list of module-address to name mappings in the format 'x:y': name, where x is module #, y is address."
   required: true
   type: list
 {% endconfiguration %}